-- 3.14 Ofgem intends to undertake a survey of the views of customers of the telephone response that they receive when they contact the distribution company.
-To undertake this survey, Ofgem (and/or its appointed agents) will require information on the customers that have contacted the distribution companies by telephone. - 3.15 In order for Ofgem to undertake the survey, distribution companies are required to provide the following information: - the telephone number of each person (or customer contact) telephoning either of the following enquiry services/contact lines whose call is answered by a telephone operator (i.e. excluding automated responses): - to the freephone power outage telephone number (and its equivalents) operated by the distribution company or by its appointed agents (or contractors); - to the security and safety enquiry service telephone number (if different from the above) operated by the distribution company or by its appointed agents (or contractors); - together with, if known, the name of that person, whether that person is a domestic or non-domestic customer and when they telephoned the distribution company.
+- 3.18 Ofgem intends to undertake a survey of the views of customers of the telephone response that they receive when they contact the DNOs about powerloss or an emergency.
+To undertake this survey, Ofgem (and/or its appointed agents) will require information on the customers that have contacted the DNOs by telephone. - 3.19 In order for Ofgem to undertake the survey, DNOs are required to provide the following information: - the telephone number of each person (or customer contact) telephoning either of the following enquiry services/contact lines whose call is answered by a telephone operator (i.e. excluding automated responses) and whose call is about powerloss or an emergency: - to the freephone power outage telephone number (and its equivalents) operated by the DNO or by its appointed agents (or contractors); - to the security and safety enquiry service telephone number (if different from the above) operated by the DNO or by its appointed agents (or contractors); - together with, if known, the name of that person, whether that person is a domestic or non-domestic customer and when they telephoned the DNO.